 Note: Teams have always been private at Vancouver Mysteries – a team is always made up of people who signed up together.
 When more than one team plays a Vancouver Mysteries game at the same time, they compete for the top score.
 Teams have always been able to maintain physical distancing from each other – they are competitors playing along the same game route but do not interact with each other during the game.

-Here’s how Vancouver Mysteries has adjusted business practices to be in line with the BC Restart Plan, the Provincial Health Officer and WorkSafeBC:
+Here’s how Vancouver Mysteries has adjusted business practices to be in line with regional guidelines, the Provincial Health Officer and WorkSafeBC:

 - physical distancing between Vancouver Mysteries employees and players